 Ridgeway Golf Club (1952) closed in 2011 and sold its property to the French American School of NY (FASMY) (2012).
 After a long process involving law suits, the school was given permission to open a middle and a secondary school in 2017.
 Now FASNY is selling three sections of the old golf course that first started as Gedney Farm Golf Course in 1923 serving the Gedney Farm Hotel till in burned down in 1924.

-Now in danger of demolishment is most of the structures making up the former Good Counsel Complex at 52 N Broadway.
+Now in danger of being leveled are most of the structures making up the former Good Counsel Complex at 52 N Broadway.
 Complex sold to a developer in 2015 with the closing of Good Counsel Academy and the elementary school moving on.
-Now, with Landmark status (2018) not sure what is to happen to the initial plans for complex.
+Now, with Landmark status (2018) the plans have changed but not sure whether they have been approved.

-New owner of YMCA on Mamaroneck Ave announced that they are planning to demolish building for a rebuild in 4/2019.
+New owner of YMCA on Mamaroneck Ave announced that they are planning to demolish building for a rebuild in 4/2019 but this did not happen till 2021.

 City’s website has an interactive section on projects proposed and approved by the Common Council.
 But has WP become addicted to new development sacrificing not only its history but causing more environmental issues?
 Most new developments approved and planned include luxury high-rise apartment buildings with or without retail space.